NATURE OF WORK

 Performs rigorous field work on land and wet areas, such as swamps, forests, scrublands, and other upland, coastal or wetland areas in preparation for and during program delivery.

 Performs related work as required.

 KNOWLEDGE, ABILITIES AND SKILLS

-Knowledge of pesticide regulations relating to homeowner application.
+Knowledge of pesticide and fertilizer use and regulations relating to homeowners.

-Ability to communicate information to clients in a courteous and informative manner.
+Ability to communicate information to clients in a clear and courteous manner.

 Ability to serve the public and fellow employees with honesty and integrity in full accord with the letter and spirit of Broward County’s Ethics and Conflict of Interest policies.